-New York — Eric Brown says he spent 13 years in cable operations, lastly as head of Charter Communications’ six-state Western Division.
+Eric Brown spent 13 years in cable operations, lastly as head of Charter Communications’ six-state Western Division.
 He loved it, but every day was starting to seem like the one before.

-So when The Africa Channel came calling a year ago, seeking carriage, “it plucked a nerve,” Brown said last Wednesday night on the way out of the Walter Kaitz Foundation benefit dinner in New York.
+So when The Africa Channel came calling a year ago, seeking carriage, “it plucked a nerve,” Brown said last Wednesday night, on the way out of the Walter Kaitz Foundation Fundraising Dinner.

 The Kaitz dinner raised $1.7 million to benefit groups that help members of ethnic and racial minorities find meaningful careers in cable operations and programming.